-1. Check the appropriate box $ [] \ \text{Preliminary Information Statement} \\ [\sqrt{\ }] \ \text{Definitive Information Statement} $ 2.
-Name of Registrant as specified n its charter: PACIFIC ONLINE SYSTEMS CORPORATION 3.
-Province, country or other jurisdic etion of incorporation or organization: Pasig City, Metro Manila Philippines 4.
-SEC Identification Number: AS093-008809 5.
-BIR Tax Identification Number: 003-865-392-000 6.
-Address of principal office: 28th Floor, East Tower, Tektite Towers, Exchange Road, Ortigas Center, Pasig City 1605 Philippines 7.
-Registrant's telephone number, including area code: (632) 8584-1700 8.
-Date, time, and place of the meeting of security holders: Time : 02:0 Place/Platform : Vide To v une 2024 (Friday) 0 o'clock in the afternoon oconferencing via Zoom Webinar ote at and attend the 2024 ASM, please register at c://asmregister.loto.com.ph 9.
-Approximate date on which the Ir 28 May 2024 nformation Statement is to be sent or given to security holders: 10.
-Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA and amount of debt is applicable only to corporate registrants): Title of Each Class Common Stock Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding ₽1.00 par value 895,330,946 shares (as of April 30, 2024) 11.
-Are any or all of Registrant's sect urities listed on a Stock Exchange?
-Yes [√] No [] If so disclose name of the Ex Class of securities listed change : The Philippine Stock Exchange, Inc. : Common Shares
+1. Check the appropriate box

+[] Preliminary Information Statement $\lceil \sqrt{2} \rceil$ Definitive Information Statement

+- 2. Name of Registrant as specified in its charter: PACIFIC ONLINE SYSTEMS CORPORATION - 3.
+Province, country or other jurisdiction of incorporation or organization: Pasig City, Metro Manila, Philippines - 4.
+SEC Identification Number: AS093-008809 - 5.
+BIR Tax Identification Number: 003-865-392-000 - 6.
+Address of principal office: 28th Floor, East Tower, Tektite Towers, Exchange Road, Ortigas Center, Pasig City 1605 Philippines - 7.
+Registrant's telephone number, including area code: (632) 8584-1700

+8. Date, time, and place of the meeting of security holders:

+Date : 28 June 2024 (Friday)

+Time : 02:00 o'clock in the afternoon

+Place/Platform : Videoconferencing via Zoom Webinar

+To vote at and attend the 2024 ASM, please register at

+www.asmregister.loto.com.ph

+- 9. Approximate date on which the Information Statement is to be sent or given to security holders: 28 May 2024 - 10.
+Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants):

+Number of Shares of Common Stock

+Title of Each Class Outstanding and Amount of Debt Outstanding

+Common Stock ₽1.00 par value

+895,330,946 shares (as of April 30, 2024)

+11. Are any or all of Registrant's securities listed on a Stock Exchange?

+Yes [√] No[]

+If so disclose name of the Exchange : The Philippine Stock Exchange, Inc. Class of securities listed : Common Shares